By Tim Lambert

 Following the civil war, Arundel Castle lay in ruins until the end of the 18th century when it was rebuilt.
 Meanwhile, in 1785 a body of men called the Improvement Commissioners was formed with powers to pave and clean the streets of Arundel.

-In 1801 Arundel was a flourishing if small market town with a population a little under 1,900.
-During the 19th century Arundel grew considerably and by 1901 it had a population of over 3,000.
-However during the 20th century the population of Arundel grew only slowly.
+In 1801 Arundel was a flourishing small market town with a population of a little under 1,900.
+During the 19th century, Arundel grew considerably and by 1901 it had a population of over 3,000.
+However, during the 20th century, the population of Arundel grew only slowly.

 During the 19th century, Arundel remained a busy little market town and a small port.
 Furthermore, Arundel had a brewing industry and flourishing timber trade.
 From 1838 Arundel had gaslight.
 From the 1930s Arundel had an electricity supply.